5. Financial assessment

 The person doing the financial assessment is likely to ask the person with dementia or their carer or relative to complete some forms about their finances and declare that this information is true.
 Someone from the local authority may also visit the person to help them to fill in the forms.
 The Care Act states that if a person is going to receive care and support at a low cost, it may not be necessary to do a full detailed financial assessment.
 See ‘Light-touch financial assessments’ below for more information.

 It can feel like an invasion of privacy when the local authority or its representative is looking over something as private as a person’s finances.
-Carers may need to reassure the person with dementia that this needs to be done.
-If someone refuses to answer the financial questions, they may automatically be charged for their own care, so it is a good idea to cooperate if possible.
+However it does need to be done to avoid unnecessary charges.
+It may be necessary for those close to the person with dementia to reassure them of this fact.

 Some key points about the financial assessment: